BluBracket/docs.blubracket.com/content/how-to/ticketing/jira/subscription/index.md

 3. Choose a name for the subscription as well as the saved filters you would like the subscription to be based on.

-4. Choose the connection for the subscription output and the Jira channel.
+4. Choose the connection for the subscription output.

 5. Enter the Jira project key
     - The project key can be found after /projects/ in the url